Thanks for using MailChimp.

 Even if this Agreement is terminated, the following sections will continue to apply: Proprietary Rights Owned by Us, Proprietary Rights Owned by You, Compliance with Laws, Limitation of Liability, No Warranties, Indemnity, Choice of Law, Severability, and Entire Agreement.

-If it turns out that a section of this Agreement isn’t enforceable, then that section will be removed or edited as little as necessary, and the rest of the Terms will still be valid.
+If it turns out that a section of these Terms isn’t enforceable, then that section will be removed or edited as little as required, and the rest of the Agreement will still be valid.

-The headers and sidebar text are provided only to make this agreement easier to read and understand.
-The fact that we wrote these Terms won’t affect the way this Agreement is interpreted.
+The headers and sidebar text are provided only to make these Terms easier to read and understand.
+The fact that we wrote these Terms won’t affect the way the Agreement is interpreted.

 36. Amendments and Waiver

-Amendments or changes to these Terms won’t be effective until we post revised Terms on the Website.
+Amendments or changes to the Agreement won’t be effective until we post revised Terms on the Website.
 If we don’t immediately take action on a violation of these Terms, we’re not giving up any rights under the Terms, and we may still take action at some point.

 37. No Changes in Terms at Request of Member